What you need to know about the coronavirus right now

 (Reuters) - Here’s what you need to know about the coronavirus right now:

-At the height of a global pandemic, U.S. President Donald Trump has halted funding to the World Health Organization, saying it had promoted China’s “disinformation” about the coronavirus that likely led to a wider outbreak than would have otherwise occurred.
+U.S. President Donald Trump has momentarily managed to deflect domestic criticism of his handling of the coronavirus crisis by announcing a suspension of U.S. funds to the World Health Organization.
+He accused the agency of promoting China’s “disinformation” and so leading to a wider outbreak than would have otherwise occurred - an accusation WHO rejects.

-The United States is the biggest overall donor to the WHO, contributing more than $400 million in 2019, roughly 15% of its budget.
+Outside the United States, the move drew condemnation and concern that it would hold back efforts to tame the pandemic - even from those who are critical of the WHO’s track record.
+Australian Prime Minister Scott Morrison said his country was not going to follow suit and, as he put it, throw the baby out with the bathwater.

-Australian Prime Minister Scott Morrison said he sympathised with Trump’s criticisms, but said the WHO does a lot of important work and Australia was not going to throw the baby out with the bathwater.
+(Open tmsnrt.rs/3aIRuz7 in a separate browser for an interactive graphic to track the global spread.)

 Stay off Zoom, Google Hangouts, StanChart chief tells staff

-Standard Chartered Chief Executive Officer Bill Winters told managers in a memo last week not to use Zoom Video Communications during the coronavirus pandemic due to cybersecurity concerns, becoming the first global bank to make such a directive.
+Standard Chartered Chief Executive Officer Bill Winters told managers in a memo last week not to use Zoom Video during the coronavirus pandemic due to cybersecurity concerns, becoming the first global bank to make such a directive.

 He also warned against using Alphabet Inc’s Google Hangouts platform for virtual gatherings.